Gibberlings3/transitions/readme.transitions.english.txt

 ------------------------------------------------------------------------
 PLANNED FUTURE ENHANCEMENTS
 ------------------------------------------------------------------------
-Add bounty hunter attacks until name cleared in Baldur's Gate Expanded world event timers
+* Add bounty hunter attacks until name cleared in Baldur's Gate
+* Expanded world event timers
-Narration added to modified Chapter 8 scrolling text Put in jastey's palace treasurer
+* Narration added to modified Chapter 8 scrolling text
+* Put in jastey's palace treasurer
-Add better Korlasz loot to stores if quest is skipped Close any open quests that will be impossible to continue after Sarevok is dead Clean-up quests should use the quest journal Check/Update all remaining BG1 NPCs
+* Add better Korlasz loot to stores if quest is skipped
+* Close any open quests that will be impossible to continue after Sarevok is dead
+* Clean-up quests should use the quest journal
+* Check/Update all remaining BG1 NPCs
-	- Update Inn rumors
+	* - Update Inn rumors
-	- Polish how the NPCs flee the Iron Throne HQ
+	* - Polish how the NPCs flee the Iron Throne HQ
-Updated bhaal-spawn powers (mind shield and charm creature) Use scrolling text box mechanism before dream movie starts or after it ends with narration Add group reactions to new dream
+* Updated bhaal-spawn powers (mind shield and charm creature)
+* Use scrolling text box mechanism before dream movie starts or after it ends with narration
+* Add group reactions to new dream
-Allow access to a palace physician/cleric (Fenster?)
+* Allow access to a palace physician/cleric (Fenster?)
-Have a conversation between Caelar and PC prior to first attack where she asks for his/her help with her cause to have Caelar's surprise at the PC's reluctance to help her seem a bit more reasonable.
+* Have a conversation between Caelar and PC prior to first attack where she asks for his/her help with her cause to have Caelar's surprise at the PC's reluctance to help her seem a bit more reasonable.
-Add a romance with Duke Eltan
+* Add a romance with Duke Eltan
-Add a house across from the Flaming Fist HQ for Eltan to offer as a reward Make sure all NPCs that joined the PC during BG1 still have their equipment if they show up in Sod or BG2, even as a cameo (Ajantis)
+* Add a house across from the Flaming Fist HQ for Eltan to offer as a reward
+* Make sure all NPCs that joined the PC during BG1 still have their equipment if they show up in Sod or BG2, even as a cameo (Ajantis)
-Distribute group's possessions from the end of SoD to stores in Athkatla Make sure new bhaal-spawn powers are removed during BG2 and all are added back in at the end Clean up unique items that might be duplicated due to playing areas out of normal sequence Make sure there are consequenses to returning to BG before name is cleared Allow for actual transition to dual-class mage from single classed Imoen during her training with Duke Liia
+* Distribute group's possessions from the end of SoD to stores in Athkatla
+* Make sure new bhaal-spawn powers are removed during BG2 and all are added back in at the end
+* Clean up unique items that might be duplicated due to playing areas out of normal sequence
+* Make sure there are consequenses to returning to city of BG before name is cleared
+* Allow for actual transition to dual-class mage from single classed Imoen during her training with Duke Liia
+* Open up Suldanessellar after Irenicus is defeated for quests
+* Add a romance with Queen Ellesime
+* Allow all quests to be completed after Irenicus is defeated
+* Add a "continue the adventure" ending with Bhaalspawn powers intact

 ------------------------------------------------------------------------
 COMPATABIITY NOTES